Note about the ACORN Absence Declaration Tool:

 What do I do if I miss a test or assignment in my UTM Anthropology course?

-Note: the system is not mobile-friendly.
-If you encounter browser issues please try using Microsoft Internet Explorer or Firefox.
+- Note: the system is not mobile-friendly.
+If you encounter browser issues please try using Firefox.

 Important information regarding special consideration requests

 - For students registered with Accessibility Services